And Overcoming Masterpiece Anxiety

-And some aspects of the finished painting worked ok, they really did.
+And some aspects of the finished painting worked ok.
+They really did.

-My drawing wasn’t bad and the composition balanced but the hardest job was judging the colours from life.
+My drawing wasn’t bad and the composition was balanced, but the hardest job was judging the colours from life.
 The light kept changing, I remember desperately trying to block off bits of the window and the immense pressure to create a ‘finished piece’ really lost all the logic and joy of observation.